CAG07/dcc-party-tracker/README.md

 1. Fork this repository again into a new GitHub repo (or create a new repo and upload the project files)
 2. Create a new Pages project in Cloudflare with a different name (e.g., `dcc-campaign-2`)
-3. Create a new KV namespace (e.g., `FG_DATA_CAMPAIGN2`) and bind it with variable name `FG_DATA`
+3. Create a new KV namespace (e.g., `fg-campaign-2`) and bind it with variable name `FG_DATA`
 4. Redeploy the new project
-5. Run `setup.ps1` again on the GM's PC and pick the new campaign + new site URL
+5. Run `run-setup.bat` again on the GM's PC and pick the new campaign + enter new site URL

 Each sync script instance watches a different campaign folder and pushes to a different site.
 They can run simultaneously with no issues.

-> **Do not** try to share a single Pages site and KV namespace across multiple campaigns.
+> Do not try to share a single Pages site and KV namespace across multiple campaigns.
 The storage keys and browser data would collide, causing campaigns to overwrite each other's data.

 ---

 ## Technical Notes

 - **Cost**: Everything used here is free.
-Cloudflare's free tier allows 100K reads/day and 1K writes/day — more than enough for a party of 4-6 players.
+Cloudflare's free tier allows 100K reads/day and 1K writes/day
 - **Autosave**: Fantasy Grounds writes db.xml every ~5 minutes during a session, and on session close.
 The GM can also type `/save` in FG chat for an immediate save.
 - **File Safety**: The sync script never writes to db.xml — it only reads.
 It cannot corrupt your campaign data.
 - **Merge Logic**: Player data (journals, quests, graveyard) uses union-merge, so multiple players can edit at the same time without overwriting each other's changes.